Alum Creek State Park Horseback Riding

 Friday 5 August 2016 03:37 GMT

 North of Columbus near Delaware, the Alum Creek State Park has 38 miles of trails open to horseback riding.
 The terrain has plenty of hills, stumps, and steams.
-The trails wind along the lakeshore through mature beech-maple forests and across deep ravines.
+The horse trails wind along the lakeshore through mature beech-maple forests and across deep ravines.

 Alum Creeks large reservoir and gently rolling span of fields and woodlands provides a hub of recreational activity just minutes from Ohios capital city.